-1. Program or behavioral staff responsible for developing the PBSPs must review the plan and data collected at least every thirty (30) days.

-- 2. If the data indicates no changes in decreasing the challenging behaviors for three (3) months, but no later than six (6) months, the provider must review and amend the FA and PBSP and implement the revised plan. - 3.
+- 1. Program or behavioral staff responsible for developing the PBSPs must review the plan and data collected at least every thirty (30) days. - 2.
+If the data indicates progress in decreasing the challenging behavior(s) is not occurring after three (3) months, but no later than six (6) months, the FA and the PBSP must be reviewed and revisions implemented as needed. - 3.
 At least annually, the approving authorities must re-approve restrictive procedures that require ETPs or involve physical or mechanical restraint.